gregcaporaso/microbiogeo/doc/notes/mantel_correlogram.rst

 ended up with vegan version 2.0-2 and optparse version 0.9.4.

 Next, your system must have a version of QIIME installed (I used the latest version of QIIME in SVN).
-The RDA script uses some R utility functions in QIIME to load data.
+The script uses some R utility functions in QIIME to load data.

 Next, you must define an environment variable to tell the script where to look for the R utility functions in QIIME.
 Run the following command, changing the